dongfang-steven-yang/faraway-frustum/README.md

 1. Files in `result\label\val` are from the ground truth labels on the validation subset of KITTI dataset.

-2. Files in `result\ours_pedestrian` are pedestrian detection results on the validation subset of our method (`box\val` and `mask\val` represent our model using box-frustum and mask-frustum respectively, which is same for car results below).
+2. Files in `result\ours_pedestrian` are pedestrian detection results on the validation subset of our method.
+(`box\val` and `mask\val` represent our model using box-frustum and mask-frustum respectively, which is same for car results below)

 3. Files in `result\ours_car`are car detection results on the validation subset of our method.